Our complete guide to Portland’s Best Bakeries

 - (503) 228-7317

 These pioneers have been baking artisan breads, cakes and other pastries since 1997 in Portland’s Pearl district, when the area was still a gritty semi-warehouse district.
 As the neighborhood grew upscale, they’ve expanded the cafe offerings over the years to include soups and sandwiches, but the baked goods still hold court.
 Lately, they have upped their game substantially, adding a variety of pastries and cakes.
 Alongside croissants, scones and cookies, look for their signature Gibrassier – a traditional treat from Provence made from a sugar dusted brioche-type bun infused with anise.
 Other specialties include Parisian macaroons, several types of tarts and layer cakes, and a rare sighting in Portland bakeries, traditional Gateau Basque, which is really a crumbly double crust tart stuffed with pastry cream and cherry preserves.
 Time for lunch?
-The sandwiches are excellent, though a bit overly enthusiastic.
+The sandwiches are excellent, though sometimes a bit daunting in size for lunch.
+The Pearl Bakery has been around for many years for good reason: it is one of Portland’s best bakeries

 - 102 Northwest 9th Ave, Portland OR.
 97209 Map